NVIDIA/spark-rapids/docs/get-started/getting-started-databricks.md

    See [issue-3143](https://github.com/NVIDIA/spark-rapids/issues/3143) for more detail.

-2. When selecting GPU nodes, Databricks requires the driver node to be a GPU node.
+2. When selecting GPU nodes, Databricks UI requires the driver node to be a GPU node.
+However you can use Databricks API to create a cluster with CPU driver node.
    Outside of Databricks the plugin can operate with the driver as a CPU node and workers as GPU nodes.

 3. Cannot spin off multiple executors on a multi-GPU node.